Objective: Two novel Schiff bases named, 2-((2-Hydroxybenzylidene)amino)-4,5,6,7-

 the electronic absorption spectra for the favored conformers were predicted in DMSO solution

-Conclusion: Therefore, a proper interpretation of the observed electronic transition and chemical
+Conclusion: Proper interpretations of the observed electronic transition, chemical shifts, IR and